 which reduces again the analysis to that of a local two-level system, see Fig.~\ref{fig: tpm_description}.

 The time-dependent effective dynamics for the plaquette whose trajectory we choose to update is given by the six neighbouring plaquettes which contain any of the spins $i$, $j$ or $k$.
-Generalizing the approach used for the TFIM above, we do not modify the trajectories of these neighbouring plaquettes when updating plaquette $\triangle$.
-The neighbouring plaquettes will have $\tilde{M}$ flips at times $0 \leq \tau_{1} \leq \tau_{2} \leq \cdots \leq \tau_{\tilde{M}} \leq \beta$.
+Generalising the approach used for the TFIM above, we do not modify the trajectories of these neighbouring plaquettes when updating plaquette $\triangle$.
+The neighbouring plaquettes will have a total of $\tilde{M}$ flips at times $0 \leq \tau_{1} \leq \tau_{2} \leq \cdots \leq \tau_{\tilde{M}} \leq \beta$.
 These transitions will force a single spin in $\eta^\triangle$ to flip at each of these times.